-Jake Donovan, Oliver Snyder, and George Stetten
+Jake Donovan , Oliver Snyder, George Stetten, M.D., Ph.D.
+University of Pittsburgh Department of Bioengineering, Pittsburgh, PA Introduction For the past ten years, every bioengineering student in the required undergraduate instrumentation course at the University of Pittsburgh has constructed a custom microprocessor we call the Breadboard Laboratory Interface Processor (BLIP), originally designed by undergraduate David Weiser and Professor George Stetten 1,2.

-Introduction: For the past ten years, every bioengineering student in the required undergraduate instrumentation course at the University of Pittsburgh has constructed a custom microprocessor we call the Breadboard Laboratory Interface Processor (BLIP), originally designed by undergraduate David Weiser and Professor George Stetten ^{1,2}.
-The BLIP has been programmed to function as a data acquisition system, signal generator, frequency counter, duration timer, digital event logger, and also supplies $\pm 5V$ power.
+The BLIP has been programmed to function as a data acquisition system, signal generator, frequency counter, duration timer, digital event logger, and also supplies ±5V power.
 It has provided over 500 students with the experience of constructing their own instrumentation system, which they take with them after the course.
 With recent advances in microcontrollers and the growth of the Arduino community, we have decided to update our system to take advantage of these ubiquitous and user-friendly systems.
 We have therefore redesigned the BLIP to incorporate an Arduino microcontroller board while maintaining the instrumentation functions of the original BLIP, providing a system that is user-programmable and will therefore be more useful after the course.

-Materials and Methods: An Arduino "Micro" microcontroller, an MCP4801 D/A converter, and a TC77662A charge pump (Fig. 1) were combined with male and female headers on a custom printed circuit board (PCB), to plug directly into the student's solderless breadboard.
-The new system, which we call the "Micro-BLIP", appears to a host computer via USB as a human typing on a standard computer keyboard.
-Thus, the data from the Micro-BLIP will be entered into any word processor or spreadsheet program.
-No special software is required, and the host computer can be based on any standard operating system.
+Materials and Methods An Arduino "Micro" microcontroller, an MCP4801 D/A converter, and a TC77662A charge pump were combined with male and female headers on a custom printed circuit board (PCB), to plug directly into the student's solderless breadboard.